qlova/tech/gpu/Readme.md

 standardised and opionated.

 ## Shaders
-Shaders are written in Go using a DSL that will be translated into the appropriate shading language for any supported gpu drivers, currently bare-bones GLSL is supported.
+Shaders are written in Go using DSL that will be translated into the appropriate shading language for any supported gpu drivers, currently bare-bones GLSL is supported.

 (Check out the source for the `gpu.Textured` type, which implements